windingtree/mvp/docs/architecture.md

 ### Supplier Registration

-> During this flow, the supplier must copy the Node configuration parameters and provide them with the Node as environment variables
+During this process, suppliers are required to configure their Node with specific parameters provided as environment variables.

 ```mermaid
 sequenceDiagram